Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 - _Were there any difficult aspects of the project?_
 - _Does the final model and solution fit your expectations for the problem, and should it be used in a general setting to solve these types of problems?_
 ---
+In summary, the solution that I arrived at for this problem involved the following:
+* The first part of the solution was pre-processing the training data.
+Several of the features had extreme outliers in the data and had to be trimmed down, I also scaled the numerical features and converted the categorical features using one-hot-encoding.
+The data also contained codes that did not appear enough times to make a good prediction, so I dropped these instances.
+There were also some irrelevant columns that I dropped.
+Lastly, I label encoded the target variable.

+* I then split the training at test data, making sure to stratify the split so that there was a representational portion of all the cost codes in both the training and test set.
+Since the dataset is very unbalanced, this helps to reduce and bias that could have been introduced if the data as split randomly.

+* Next I extracted the description text and separated it from the numerical and categorical data and use a pipeline that extracts the features from the text data.
+The last step in the pipeline is training a logistic regression classifier to predict the cost code value based on the text features.

+* I then add the predicted cost code from the first model as a feature into the remaining categorical and numerical dataset.
+I then trained a random forest classifier to predict the final cost code based on this dataset.

+* In practice then,

 As I suspected, I found the most difficult part of this project was figuring out how to deal with text based data and numerical and categorical data.
 Most of the resources I found for dealing with text based data were sentiment analysis based and used only text information.
 For example, in this paper which addresses a similar problem - classifying products based on their description and other informaiton - they simply treated features that could be categorical, like brand, as text and included it as a word. http://cs229.stanford.edu/proj2011/LinShankar-Applying%20Machine%20Learning%20to%20Product%20Categorization.pdf

 One thing that suprised me was that the classifiers trained on the dataset that had been augmented using SMOTE performed worse than the classifiers trained on the base dataset.
 I beleive this was due to SMOTE causing overfitting.
 I noticed that the f1 score of the training set for the classifiers trained on the SMOTE dataset was much higher than the f1 score of the testing dataset.

 When considering this project I was originally hoping to achieve an accuracy close to 75%, and was slightly disapointed to only achieve ~50% accuracy.
 However when looking more closely at the data I think this is a good result.
 Some of the cost codes possibly overlap eachother in their use or are confusing and may be frequently miscoded by end-users.
 One example is the cost codes "01-52-22 field office supplies" and "01-52-23 field supplies" these codes are very similar and possibly mis-used.
 So taking this into context I think 50% is a good result, and if you consider the cost of suggesting an incorrect cost code is so low, I think that even at 50% accuracy, the prediction still has value.
 Lastly, my model significantly beats the benchmark model's accuracy of 15%.

 ### Improvement